shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 Number of validation images: 660
 Number of testing images: 540

 which corresponds to approximately 90% of the data being used for training, 6% for validation, and the remaining 4% for testing.
-These split percentages allow us to effectively train the data while maintaining a validation and testing set to evaluate the model's ability to generalise unseen data.
+These split percentages allowed me to effectively train the data while still having a validation and testing set to evaluate the model's ability on unseen data.
 Therefore, no form of data augmentation was performed as I believed the dataset size was sufficient.

 ### Data Pipeline
 The following transformations were applied to the dataset before feeding it into the model: